Utah Administrative Code

 (4) If approved in whole or in part, the Office shall provide any necessary documents and instructions, approved by the Utah Tax Commission, for claiming the tax credit.

-(6) The Office may deny Qualified Investments being claimed as software purchases that are cloud services or software as a service.
+(6) The Office may deny claims of investment for software purchases that are cloud services or software as a service.

-(7) The Office may deny claims for applications with Qualified Investments purchased more than three calendar years ago.
+(7) The Office may deny claims for investment purchased prior to the three previous taxable years.

-(8) The Office may deny claims for Qualified Investments purchased from another entity with the same ownership.
+(8) The Office may deny claims for Investments purchased from another entity with the same ownership.

 (1) A hearing contesting the denial of an application in whole or in part of an Enterprise Zone Tax Credit is designated as informal hearings.